Slicer/Slicer/Modules/Python/StochasticTractographyServerMP/README.txt

 USE: shell>> python autoSlicerTracto2RegionsWithMask.py

-(2.b.5) ModifyHeader.py: used to modify on the fly the parameters of the parameters *.in file of your configuration set.
+(2.b.5) ModifyHeader.py: used to modify on the fly the parameters *.in file of your configuration set.
 Any parameter generated through the Slicer3 interface could be modified

 USE: (1) shell>> python ModifyHeader.py : display the whole list of parameters without modification
      (2) python ModifyHeader.py <tag of parameter to modify> <value of parameter you want to set>